 Shifting away from Chinese art’s traditional emphasis on Southern culture and discourses, Beijing and Beyond recentres the period and its artistic production within emerging discussions of connected histories of art.
 Taking the artistic activities and cultural currents of the court and capital as its points of origin, Beijing and Beyond explores overlapping imperial, regional, and global networks of interchange as it presents an alternative perspective on early modern art in China.

 The course is furthermore integrated into a larger interest in the analytical methods that explore Trans-asias and early modern urbanity.
-As part of the coursework, students join the Beijing and Beyond cohort to produce publishable work for Things That Talk.
+As part of the coursework, students join the Strolling Isfahan cohort to produce publishable work for Things That Talk.